-Part 2 Administration and functions
+Forestry Act 1959 Part 2 Administration and functions

-Division 1 Forest officers and plantation officers
+Part 2Administration and functionsDivision 1Forest officers and plantation officers

 Subdivision 1 Appointment

 17 Appointment and qualifications

 - (1) The chief executive may appoint a person as a forest officer if satisfied the person has the necessary expertise or experience to be a forest officer. - (2) The chief executive may appoint an employee of a plantation operator as a plantation officer, for a specified licence area, if satisfied the employee has the necessary expertise or experience to be a plantation officer. - (3) An appointment under this section must be made by instrument in writing.